acquireio/developer.acquire.io/chatbot-api/ibm-watson-bot.md

 ## **Getting started tutorial**

+This guide will allow you to integrate the Acquire Chat Bot with IBM Watson

 ### **Before you begin**

-You need a service instance to start.
+A Watson service instance must be started first.

+1. [Sign up](https://cloud.ibm.com/catalog/services/watson-assistant) for a free IBM Cloud account or [log in](https://cloud.ibm.com/catalog/services/watson-assistant) with your existing account.
-1. Go to the [Watson Assistant](https://cloud.ibm.com/catalog/services/watson-assistant)  page in the IBM Cloud catalog.
+2. Load the [Watson Assistant](https://cloud.ibm.com/catalog/services/watson-assistant) page in the IBM Cloud catalog.
-2. The service instance will be created in the default resource group if you do not choose a different one, and it cannot be changed later.
-This group is sufficient for the purposes of trying out the product.
+3. The Watson service instance will be created in the default resource group.
+Please note if you wish to change the resource group change it at this stage as it cannot be changed later.
+However, this group is sufficient for the purposes of exploring the Acquire chat bot integration.
-3. If you're creating an instance for more robust use, then learn more about [resource groups](https://cloud.ibm.com/docs/resources/bestpractice_rgs#bp_resourcegroups) .
+4. If you're creating an instance for production use, which is more robust, then learn more about [resource groups](https://cloud.ibm.com/docs/resources/bestpractice_rgs#bp_resourcegroups).
-4. Sign up for a free IBM Cloud account or log in.
+5. Choose an appropriate region/location to deploy your instance in.
 5. Click Create.

 ### **Step 1: Open Watson Assistant**